-With the development of technology, many quantum interferometers, such as the Hong-Ou-Mandel (HOM) interferometer, N00N state interferometer and Franson interferometer have been discovered \cite{Hong1987PRL,Edamatsu2002PRL,Franson1989PRL}.
-These quantum interferometers rely on the existence of photons and the principles of second quantization, and their behavior cannot be fully explained by classical theory.
-Quantum interferometers play a crucial role in understanding the nature of the quantum world by revealing fundamental principles and phenomena of quantum mechanics.
-Furthermore, quantum interferometers have extensive applications in quantum information technology.
-They possess the ability to manipulate and measure quantum states with high precision, enabling advancements in various fields \cite{Zhang2023arXiv,Wei2022LPR,Bongs2019NRP,Dowling2003PTRSA,Pan2012RMP}.
-For example, in quantum communication, interferometers aid in encoding and decoding quantum information, ensuring secure transmission of cryptographic keys over long distances \cite{Xu2020RMP,Wengerowsky2018Nature,Vajner2022AQT,Kuzmich2003Nature,Luo2023LSA}.
-In the realm of quantum computing, interferometers can implement logic gates and perform quantum computations by leveraging the interference patterns of quantum states \cite{2022NRP,OBrien2003Nature,OBrien2007Science,Gyongyosi2019CSR,Lu2023JIII}.
-In quantum metrology, quantum interferometers provide highly accurate measurements of physical quantities, surpassing the limits of classical measurement devices \cite{Eddins2022PRX,Ou2020APL}.
+With the development of quantum technology, many quantum interferometers, such as the Hong-Ou-Mandel (HOM) interferometer, the N00N state interferometer, and the Franson interferometer have been discovered \cite{Hong1987PRL,Edamatsu2002PRL,Franson1989PRL}.
+Unlike their classical counterparts, these interferometers rely on the fundamental properties of photons and the principles of second quantization, making their behavior inexplicable by classical theories alone.
+Quantum interferometers are pivotal in unraveling the mysteries of the quantum realm, revealing key principles and phenomena intrinsic to quantum mechanics.
+Moreover, they find extensive applications in quantum information technology, where their ability to precisely manipulate and measure quantum states facilitates breakthroughs in various domains \cite{Zhang2023arXiv,Wei2022LPR,Bongs2019NRP,Dowling2003PTRSA,Pan2012RMP,Luo2021PRA}.
+For example, in quantum communication, interferometers play a critical role in the encoding and decoding of quantum information, ensuring the secure transmission of cryptographic keys over long distances \cite{Xu2020RMP,Wengerowsky2018Nature,Vajner2022AQT,Kuzmich2003Nature,Luo2023LSA}.
+In the realm of quantum computing, interferometers are instrumental in the implementation of logic gates and the facilitation of quantum computations by taking advantage of the interference patterns of quantum states \cite{2022NRP,OBrien2003Nature,OBrien2007Science,Gyongyosi2019CSR,Lu2023JIII}.
+Furthermore, quantum metrology benefits from the unparalleled precision of quantum interferometers, which significantly surpass the limits of classical measurement devices \cite{Eddins2022PRX,Ou2020APL}.